akhealth/RFP-ORCA-Dashboards/1-Request-for-Proposals.md

 The background for this project as a whole is detailed in the project README in the [DHSS primary GitHub Repo](https://github.com/AlaskaDHSS/ORCA-Modernization).

 In short, for this acquisition, OCS seeks modular procurement activities and agile development methodology to be used in the development of a secure system allowing users mobile access to OCS’s ORCA comprehensive data system.
-This piece will be the first one of a broader vision for modernization effort of the ORCA system.
+This piece will be the first one of a broader vision for modernization of the ORCA system.

 **OBJECTIVES**